-Peter Batchelor (South Africa) is the UNDP Country Director for Myanmar.
+Peter Batchelor (South Africa) is the UNDP Resident Representative for Myanmar.
 He has more than 20 years of experience in international development, and has worked in UN Headquarters (New York and Geneva) and in the field in Africa, the Middle East and Asia-Pacific.

 Peter holds a PhD and an MPhil in Economics from the University of Cambridge, UK and a BA/BA (Hons) from the University of Cape Town, South Africa.
 He is married with one son.

 Deputy Resident Representative for Myanmar

 Dawn Del Rio is the Deputy Resident Representative for UNDP Myanmar Country Office (2/2017-present).

 Ms. Del Rio previously served as the Chief of Unit, Rule of Law and Human Security, in the UNDP Afghanistan Country Office (9/2014-2/2017).
 Prior to this she served as the Global Senior Portfolio Manager/Adviser, in UNDP’s Multi-Partner Trust Fund Office in New York and Bangkok (5/2007-9/2014).